Top 15 Things To Do in Krakow, Poland

 Zakopane, known as Poland's winter capital, serves as the perfect gateway to the breathtaking Tatra Mountains, the highest peaks in the Carpathian range.

 As a UNESCO-designated biosphere reserve, the Tatra Mountains boast spectacular landscapes that attract nature lovers year-round.
-Highlights include Morskie Oko, a picturesque alpine lake, and Kasprowy Wierch, a stunning peak you can easily reach by cable car.
+Highlights include Morskie Oko, a picturesque alpine lake, and Kasprowy Wierch, a stunning peak that can be easily reached by cable car.

-Whether you want to ski in winter, hike in summer, or relax in Zakopane’s thermal baths, there's something for every season.
-Don’t forget to ride the Gubalowka Hill funicular for breathtaking views.
+Whether you want to ski in winter, hike in summer, or relax in thermal baths and ride a cable car, you can find a range of activities in Zakopane for every season.

-- Price: The round-trip funicular ride to Zakopane is 5 EUR.
+• Price: The round-trip funicular ride to Zakopane is around 5 EUR.

 13. Stroll and Relax at the Vistula Boulevards

-Looking for a peaceful escape from the city bustle?
-One of the top things to do in Krakow is unwinding at the Vistula Boulevards.
+Unwinding at the Vistula Boulevards is one of the top things to do in Krakow if you need a break from the city bustle.
 Stretching along the riverbanks, these scenic paths offer sweeping views of landmarks like Wawel Castle and the Church on the Rock.

 You can stroll, cycle, or enjoy a drink at one of the pop-up bars.
-In summer, the boulevards host outdoor events like live music and art exhibitions.
-With city breaks in Krakow, you’ll have ample time to explore and relax at Vistula Boulevards.
+In the summer, the boulevards host outdoor events, including live music and art exhibitions.
+With a variety of city breaks in Krakow, you’ll have ample time to explore and relax at the Vistula Boulevards.

-For a different perspective, hop on a gondola cruise on the Vistula River and drift past Krakow’s historic sights.
-Prefer something more private?
-Try a sightseeing catamaran tour on the Vistula River for an intimate journey.
-And if you’re enchanted by city lights, take a Vistula River Night Cruise for a magical way to end the day.
+To see Krakow from the water, hop on a gondola cruise on the Vistula River and drift past the city's historic sights.
+Those looking for a more private outing can join a sightseeing catamaran tour.
+And if you're enchanted by city lights, a Vistula River night cruise offers a magical way to end your day.

 Dedicated to the national hero Tadeusz Kosciuszko, the site is also surrounded by scenic walking trails, perfect for a leisurely stroll or a picnic.
 The climb to the top, with 326 steps, takes about 15 minutes, but the stunning views make it well worth the effort.

-Tadeusz Kosciuszko Mound is a must-visit landmark during a 5-day city break in Krakow, offering opportunities for photography and moments to reflect on the city’s history.
+The Tadeusz Kosciuszko Mound is a key landmark on a 5-day city break in Krakow, offering opportunities for photography and moments to reflect on the city’s history.
 Secure your skip-the-line ticket to the Kosciuszko Mound in advance to ensure a smooth visit.

 11. Uncover the Hidden Stories of Wawel Castle